perconik/code-style/README.md

 - Lines are not wrapped with exception to Javadoc text which wraps after 100 characters
 - Override annotation does not apply to implementations of interface methods

+## Code Style Formatter Changes

+- Indentation - Tab Size - set to 2
+- Indentation - Align Fields in Columns - enabled

+- Blank Lines - Blank Lines in Compilation Unit - Between Class Declarations - set to 1
+- Blank Lines - Existing Blank Lines - Number of Empty Lines to Preserve - set to 0

+- New Lines - Insert New Line - In Empty Class Body - disabled
+- New Lines - Insert New Line - In Empty Block - disabled

+- Comments disabled

 ## Contributing

 1. Fork it